TIMELINE-America's long stumble toward the 'fiscal cliff'

-WASHINGTON, Dec 3 (Reuters) - The long, bumpy road to America’s “fiscal cliff” has been traveled over many years by Congress and a series of U.S. presidents, including Barack Obama.
+WASHINGTON, Dec 27 (Reuters) - The long, bumpy road to America’s “fiscal cliff” on Dec.
+31 has been traveled over many years by Congress and a series of U.S. presidents, including Democrat Barack Obama.

-Some of the steps along the way had good intentions.
-Some had no intention other than to avoid hard decisions.
+Some of the steps taken along the way had good intentions; some had no intention other than to put off hard decisions, while ideological divisions on fiscal policy steadily hardened.

-At the end of this month, major budget and tax decisions are converging in a challenge dubbed the “fiscal cliff.”
-Will lawmakers rise to the occasion?
-Or will they delay again?
+On Thursday, Congress seemed to be headed toward another crucial deadline unable again to do much more than muddle through.
+And even that might be overly optimistic.

 * 2001.
 Stock market tech bubble bursts.
-President George W. Bush and Congress enact deep “temporary” tax cuts.
+Republican President George W. Bush and Congress enact deep tax cuts.
 Some Republicans predict cuts will spur economy, pay for themselves.
 Sept.
-11 attacks occur.
+11 attacks.
 United States and allies invade Afghanistan.

 * 2002.
 After four years of surpluses, U.S. budget slips into deficit of $158 billion.
 Bear market in stocks.